kaipeps/generator_against_humanity/README.md

 # Generator Against Humanity
 A web app
 based on a party game
 for horrible people.

+> WARNING: If you aren't familiar with the original game, Cards Against Humanity contains some infamously offensive content.
+I have some options in place to hide said content, however I cannot guarantee full coverage.
+>
+> Proceed at your own risk.
 ## :computer: [Click here](https://media.tenor.com/o656qFKDzeUAAAAC/rick-astley-never-gonna-give-you-up.gif) to see my live project!
 ## :page_facing_up: About
-For this project, I'll be aiming to create a web app where users will be able to sign up to create and submit their own customised cards.
+For this project I'll be aiming to create a web app where users will be able to sign up to create, save and submit their own customised Cards Against Humanity, as well as save cards created by others.
+Users will also be able to access a page where they can use their saved cards to generate randomised card combos and include officially published Cards through the REST Against Humanity API.
 - Add in-app screenshots
 ## :pencil: Planning & Problem Solving
 - Talk about the approach to the problem.
 - Add screenshots/drawings of the doodles/plans during the planning phase.
 - Flow charts of app logic.
 ![sketching](https://images.unsplash.com/photo-1581291518633-83b4ebd1d83e?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1170&q=80)
 ## :floppy_disk: Cool tech
 - Programming languages